How we built a white-label SaaS platform

 This means agents can scan QR codes, update inventory, and log contacts even without internet.
 Everything syncs when connectivity returns.

-Modular Design for White-Labeling
+Modular design for white-labeling

 The platform was designed from day one to be reskinnable:

-- Theme system — Colors, logos, and typography configurable per tenant
+- Theme system: colors, logos, and typography configurable per tenant

-- Feature flags — Enable/disable modules per deployment
+- Feature flags: enable/disable modules per deployment

-- Multi-tenant data — Isolated data with shared infrastructure
+- Multi-tenant data: isolated data with shared infrastructure

-- Custom domains — Each deployment gets its own URL
+- Custom domains: each deployment gets its own URL

-This makes it possible to deploy the same codebase for completely different businesses — from logistics companies to real estate agencies.
+This makes it possible to deploy the same codebase for completely different businesses, from logistics companies to real estate agencies.

 When two agents edit the same contact offline, what happens when both sync?

 We implemented a last-write-wins with audit trail approach.
 Every change is timestamped and logged, and the admin dashboard shows conflicts that may need manual review.
+It’s not perfect, but for this use case it strikes the right balance between complexity and reliability.

 Using the device camera for QR scanning in a PWA required careful handling: